SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 }
 `````

-This is quite a small package.json file.
-For a complete guide to creating a package file take a look here http://package.json.nodejitsu.com/ what we have here is short but it will work.
+For a complete guide to creating a package file take a look here http://package.json.nodejitsu.com/, what we have here is short but it will work.
 Feel free to add to it if you want.
 Now we've specified the modules we'll be using, installing them is a breeze.
 Save the file (with a .json extension) and upload it to your directory.
 Make sure you're in your new directory and on the command line type:

 `````
 sudo npm install
 `````

-which installs all the modules / dependencies into a node_modules folder, within your directory.
+This will install all the modules / dependencies into a node_modules folder, within your directory.
 Now the fun begins.
 Let's create our Node script which will handle all our server side stuff.
-Create a new JavaScript file and save it as whatever you specified it as in your package.json file.
+Create a new JavaScript file and save it as whatever you specified in your package.json file.